pestphp/docs/filtering-tests.md

 ---
 title: Filtering Tests
 description: When you run `/vendor/bin/pest`, Pest executes the complete test suite by default.
-Nevertheless, Pest provides various CLI options and methods that can be helpful for filtering your test suite during development.
+As you might expect, running individual tests is accomplished by passing the test name as the first argument.
 ---

 # Test Filtering